FelixFonteneau/katacoda-scenarios/clojure-aws-api/step4.md

 Let's parse this request:

 - `(-> (aws/invoke lambda {:op :Invoke :request{:FunctionName "function-test-1"}}) :Payload slurp)`{{execute}}

+This line is the same as before but passing the object Payload from the output as parameter of the function slurp.

 We can exit now the repl:
 - `(quit)`{{execute}}